 This article may contain links to products and services we use and recommend.
 We may receive compensation when you click on links to those products.
 For more information, see our Disclosure Policy.

 These days, there is an app for (almost) anything.
-So how do you choose the essential apps for your smartphone when you’re doing a road trip around New Zealand?
-You know those that help you have a great time and save some bucks; not those wasting your time (and data allowance).
+So, how do you choose the essential apps for your smartphone when you’re going around New Zealand?
+You know, those who help you have a great time and save some bucks, not those who waste your time (and data allowance).

-We experienced van life around New Zealand in 2018 and again in December 2020.
-We also regularly ask fellow road trippers in Aotearoa what apps they would not travel without.
+We experienced van life around New Zealand in 2018 and December 2020.
+We also regularly ask fellow roadtrippers in Aotearoa what apps they would not travel without.
 So, this list is tried and tested (and regularly updated) by (heaps of) people in the know.
 All the apps listed are FREE.
 And you won’t find generic apps you use anyway and anywhere.

 So, what are the best mobile apps for your travels around New Zealand?